paschalihenacho/CodingQuiz/README.md

-# CodingQuiz
+# CodeQuiz
-This application allows you to test your programming knowledge.
+A quiz application that test your knowledge of programming.